 This week, the DEA issued a new rule concerning “marihuana extract” (see attached).

 This has raised deep concerns in the hemp industry, particularly concerning the potential impact on CBD.
+Despite the increasing popularity of things like cbd vape juice, the growth of the CBD industry could be severely halted by the DEA.
 Several news stories have alleged that this rule poses an existential threat to the industry: this widely circulated piece from International Business Times states that DEA “set new cannabis extract laws” and that “CBD and all other extracts derived from the cannabis plant (psychoactive or not) will come under Schedule 1 drugs…and cannot cross state lines.”

 This interpretation is manifestly inaccurate.

 No doubt, this very confusing new rule raises some serious issues and potentially signals an even more aggressive anti-CBD approach by DEA.
 The various associations in the industry are carefully studying this rule, and I will share with you their thoughts as soon as I receive them.

 But to allay the growing fears that many of you have expressed to me over the past 48 hours – as well as to prevent the gossip and clickbait articles from chilling critical work in the hemp industry — let me share a few initial thoughts: